vmyazin/vasilymt/content/articles/brazil-road-trip-safety-tips.md

 - Driving through ultra-poor areas like "favelas" (especially relevant around Rio de Janeiro)
 - Motorcyclists

-### Solutions and Tips
+### Practical Solutions for Safe Driving in Brazil

 Everything has a solution.
 Speed cameras are marked with large "Fiscalizaçaão electronico" signs about a kilometer in advance.
 At this point, you need to reduce your speed to the posted limit.
-There are apps that beep and announce approaching cameras in advance, such as RadarBot and Waze.
+There are apps that beep and announce approaching cameras in advance, such as [RadarBot](https://www.radarbot.com) and [Waze](https://www.waze.com).

 These apps also warn about speed bumps ("lombada"), but not always, so you need to watch carefully, especially at night.
 Hitting your wheels and chassis against an asphalt bump at 80 km/h is very unpleasant and gradually damages the car.